Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

-where $\Rg(u)=\sum_{v\in \mathcal{V}} R_{uv}$ is the total effective resistance of node $u$, $\mathcal{V}$ is the set of all nodes in the graph, and $S_i$ is group of interest.
-The normalization factor enables comparing groups of different sizes.
-Note that adding links between nodes with the highest $R_{uv}$ ---irrespective of which group they belong to--- has been found to reduce the total effective resistance of a graph~\citep{ghosh2008minimizing, black2023understanding} and hence the isolation of all the graph's nodes.
+Note that adding links between nodes with the highest $R_{uv}$ ---irrespective of which group they belong to--- has been found to reduce the total effective resistance of a graph~\citep{black2023understanding} and hence the isolation of all the graph's nodes.

 \paragraph{\textbf{2.
 Group Diameter}} The group diameter, $\Rd(S_i)$, measures the average of the maximum distance between any node in group $S_i$ and any node in the graph.
 A larger group diameter suggests that the nodes in group $S_i$ are distant from the rest of the graph, indicating potential challenges in information exchange with the nodes outside of $S_i$, and hence it can be interpreted as another measure of social capital.
+Low diameter is important to ensure diverse information dissemination (\emph{e.g.}, job announcements reaching a diverse pool of candidates) which depends on the entire network and not just on the average distance as \textit{group isolation}.
+This measure is based on $\Rd(G)$, which is the maximum effective resistance of the graph~\citep{chandra1989electrical} and closely related to the cover time.
+We define \textit{Group Diameter} as: